SUMMER VOCAL INTENSIVE

 Four jam-packed days of workshops for singers ages 13+ to young adults

-For the first time ever, young singers in the Kennebecasis Valley have the opportunity to learn from some of the most accomplished vocal and performance practitioners in the Greater Saint John Area.
+This specialized program offers young singers in the Kennebecasis Valley the opportunity to learn from some of the most accomplished vocal and performance practitioners in the Greater Saint John Area and beyond.

-Singers of all levels are welcome to join Alison Dawn Voice & Music for two days of workshops in vocal health and technique, musical expression, movement for singers and acting and expression for singers, as well as participate in masterclasses with our instructors where they will be given individualized feedback to improve their vocal technique and performance, and where they can apply all of their newly acquired skill!
+Singers are welcome to join Alison Dawn Voice & Music for four days of workshops in audition prep, vocal health and technique, song writing, opera, movement for singers, acting and expression, as well as participate in masterclasses with our instructors where they will be given individualized feedback to improve their vocal technique and performance, and where they can apply all of their newly acquired skills!

-This opportunity is second to none for singers hoping to pursue singing or musical theatre in a post-secondary setting, or who wish to improve their overall skills for any performance context.
+This opportunity is second to none for singers hoping to pursue singing or musical theatre in a post-secondary setting, or who wish to improve their overall skills for any performance context, even if it's for next year's school musical!
 All musical genres of interest are welcome, as are all levels of experience.
+Please note however, that participants will be asked to prepare 1-2 songs to sing in front of the others, so they should feel confident enough to do so.

 Get to know our incredible instructors!